 When such reasons lead to negligence, residents could suffer injuries, life-altering or permanent debilitating conditions, reduced life expectancy or even death.

-What Type Of Negligence Occurs In Care Homes?
+What Type Of Negligence Occurs In Nursing Homes?

 Neglect in care homes come in diverse ways.
 Having had many years of experience representing individuals with care home negligence claims, we have noticed the following as negligence that occurs in care homes.